-117. Stunt
+116. Stunt

 Any skill in which a top person is supported above the performance surface by one or more persons.
 A stunt is determined to be "One Leg" or "Two Leg" by the number of feet that the top person has being supported by a base(s).
 If the top person is not supported under any foot, then the skill will be considered a "Two Leg" stunt.
-Exception: A Chair will be considered a "Two Leg" stunt.

-118. Suspended Roll
+117. Suspended Roll